Did you know that The Great Wall of China allows overnight camping, holds an annual marathon race and has sunken sections you can scuba dive?

 Looking for something completely different?
 Few divers can say they’ve dived the world’s longest wall and largest ancient architecture project ever, but you can!

 The Great Wall is not one continuous wall; it consists of overlapping walls, trenches, watchtowers, fortresses and barracks, and is broken up by natural barriers like mountains and rivers.
 It covers many types of terrain, from beaches (Quinhuangdao) and rugged mountains (around Beijing) to desert, and some of it is even sunken.

 In the Panjiakou Reservoir, less than 3 hours from Beijing, certified divers can dive an underwater section of the wall, submerged during the construction of a dam in 1977.
 From a peak overlooking the reservoir, what’s left of the wall can be seen disappearing into the water, only to reappear to cross a small island before dipping below again.
-Diving here requires the expertise of a good dive company, like SinoScuba, specializing in diving the Great Wall.
+Diving here requires the expertise of a good dive company, specializing in diving the Great Wall.

 More than 1,300 feet of The Wall is below the surface, sitting anywhere from 5-20 meters (16-65ft) underwater.
 The experience has been described as eerie and intimate, with limited visibility and chilly conditions challenging but worth it.
 The reservoir has only a couple of species of fish and freshwater shrimp, leaving the highlights to swim-through passages, a guard tower and uniquely built sections seldom found elsewhere.

 And of course, the novelty of it all.